ConstantRobotics-Ltd/CodingStandards/templates/TemplateLibrary/README.md

 3rdparty ------------------------- Folder with third-party libraries.
     CMakeLists.txt --------------- CMake file which includes third-party libraries.
-    ConfigReader ----------------- Source code of the ConfigReader library. example -------------------------- Folder with the simplest example of TemplateLibrary usage.
+    ConfigReader ----------------- Source code of the ConfigReader library. example -------------------------- Folder with the simplest example of library usage.
-    CMakeLists.txt --------------- CMake file for simple example. main.cpp --------------------- Source code file of simple example application. test ----------------------------- Folder for internal tests of TemplateLibrary.
+    CMakeLists.txt --------------- CMake file for simple example. main.cpp --------------------- Source code file of simple example application. test ----------------------------- Folder for internal tests of library.
-    CMakeLists.txt --------------- CMake file for codec test application. main.cpp --------------------- Source code file of TemplateLibrary class test application. src ------------------------------ Folder with source code of the library.
+    CMakeLists.txt --------------- CMake file for tests application. main.cpp --------------------- Source code file tests application. src ------------------------------ Folder with source code of the library.
     CMakeLists.txt --------------- CMake file of the library.
-    TemplateLibrary.cpp ------------------- Source code file of the library.
+    TemplateLibrary.cpp ---------- Source code file of the library.
-    TemplateLibrary.h --------------------- Header file which includes TemplateLibrary class declaration.
+    TemplateLibrary.h ------------ Header file which includes TemplateLibrary class declaration.
-    TemplateLibraryVersion.h -------------- Header file which includes version of the library.
+    TemplateLibraryVersion.h ----- Header file which includes version of the library.
-    TemplateLibraryVersion.h.in ----------- CMake service file to generate version file.
+    TemplateLibraryVersion.h.in -- CMake service file to generate version file.
 ```